The Theory of Money, Part 39

 This can get confusing if I don’t make some simplifying assumptions, so I’m going to do that in the hope that it helps clearly illustrate the principle.

 Let’s say the bank originated all $40 billion of its loans in the housing market at the same time, and immediately the bank had to foreclose all of those loans and then sell the houses.
-As long as it sells the houses for a total of $40 billion, it’s not a problem.
-The bank hasn’t lost any money.
+As long as it sells the houses for a total of $40 billion, it’s not a problem–the bank hasn’t lost any money.
 (Sure sure, there will be delays between loaning the money and getting it back after selling a foreclosed house, plus there will be a lot of bank employee time spent on all this stuff, but let’s ignore all that for now and say the bank breaks even.)
+This is the best case scenario for the bank.

-Now let’s say the bank makes the $40 billion in loans all at once and then it has to foreclose on all of them after 10% of the principal has been paid back.
+Now let’s shift to a different scenario.
+Let’s say the bank makes the $40 billion in loans all at once and then it has to foreclose on all of them after 10% of the principal has been paid back.
 If the bank can at least sell those houses for 90% of the original purchase price, then it’s gotten 100% of the loans back (10% from the original borrower, 90% from the sale of the house), plus it earned interest while the loans were being paid on.
 This, too, is no problemo assuming inflation in the interim was 0%.

 But what if the bank has to foreclose when only 10% has been paid back on the mortgages and then they can only sell those foreclosed houses for 50% of their original purchase price?
 The bank will only get a total of 60% of their loaned money back (10% from the original borrower, 50% from the sale of the house).
 So, of the $40 billion it loaned out, it got back $24 billion and lost the other $16 billion.